 Smoking is permitted outdoors only; please properly dispose of cigarette butts.
 Smoking is not permitted on horseback rides or at the tack room, and may be ban on the National Forest if dry conditions exist.
 There will be a $200 cleaning charge added to your bill for cabins that require additional cleaning, repairs, smoke removal, or if items are damaged or missing.

 PHONE AND INTERNET CONNECTIONS There is NO cell phone signal at or around the Ranch.
-A land line is available for our guests to use at the main lodge; we carry phone cards for sale.
+A land line is available for our guests to use at the main lodge; long distance phone charges may apply.
 Complementary limited internet is also available at the ranch.
 Skyping, uploading, downloading, and streaming is discouraged.
 We like to say that the ranch is a great place to disconnect and reconnect as a family, but we also know that staying connected is a must.
 The limited WiFi is for adult use for keeping in contact and business use, not for children.

 GUEST LAUNDRY Self-service laundry facilities are available at no extra cost.
 H.E.
 Laundry detergent is sold in the gift shop.
 Laundry hours are Monday – Saturday 9am – 9pm.

 PACKING SUGGESTIONS When visiting the Jackson Hole, Yellowstone, and Goosewing Ranch areas you will want to have a few specific items on hand.
 The area and ranch is casual dress for local shops, touring areas, restaurants and other local events.
 We suggest bringing the following items for certain activities: We will give you a reusable water bottle, we have rain slickers on the saddled horses, and an array of gift shop items available for purchase (gloves, vests, jackets, stampede strings, cowboy hats, and chaps).